tzeikob/javascript-patterns/foundational/callback/README.md

 ### Error handling in a callback

 One important thing with callbacks is to be consistent with error handling, that's it we should take care of any thrown errors either in synchronous or asynchronous operations.
 In case an `error` is thrown the `callback` has always to be immediately called back given that error as the **first** and only argument.
-In synchronous operations the error handling could be done like so.
+In synchronous operations the error handling could be done, like so:

 ```javascript
 function operation (input, callback) {